danheavern/charge-kata/README.md

 This prototype was made utilizing ngx-rocket, Boostrap, and Angular-Bootstrap (for components, like the modals).

 Unit Test coverage was focused on the manipulation of the items array, and most can be seen in home.component.spec.ts.
-To run all tests, run npm start on the command line.
+To run all tests, run ```npm test``` on the command line.

 ## Packages
 It is often smart, especially in prototyping, not to reinvent the wheel.
 Hence the following handy tools were utilized in this project.